Computer Science

 Application for admission involves submitting a formal application through the online application system.
 An application must be accompanied by an application fee.
 In addition, the applicant must have the following original paperwork sent directly from the originating institutions to the Graduate School:

-• Official GRE score report from Educational Testing Service in New Jersey (and TOEFL or IELTS scores for international applicants)
+- Official GRE score report from Educational Testing Service in New Jersey (and TOEFL or IELTS scores for international applicants).
+If you need a waiver for the GRE, please start your application then contact the department graduate contact to request the waiver and the reason for the request.

 The following supplemental materials must be uploaded in the online application: